 There is no need to catch or touch the wombat as it self medicates when leaving or returning to it’s burrow, this ensures no stress for the wombat.

 Our Burrow Flaps are made from an ice-cream container lid and bottle top inserted and are easy to set up.
 A dose of Cydectin® is placed in the bottle top which is mounted in the flap.
 The burrow flap is then suspended from a simple wire frame which has been positioned at the entrance to the burrow.
 As the wombat enters or leaves the burrow the flap tilts and the Cydectin® trickles onto the wombat’s back.
-The “Cydectin®” solution needs to be checked and replaced once a week for 8 weeks, then fortnightly for another 4 treatments.
+The “Cydectin®” solution needs to be checked and replaced once a week for 15 weeks or less if all scabs have dropped off.
 This makes weekend treatment programs a suitable way to care for the wombats.
 (Scroll to the bottom of this page to see a burrow flap in action)

 Wire frame can also be pushed into the top of burrow.